shunfei/infobright-4.0.7/readme.md

 $> ls java_lib/
 ```

-Now the `java_lib` folder should contains lib file.
+Now the `java_lib` folder should contains compress lib file.

 On mac: